 Warm-Up Exercises for Developing Fine Motor Skills

 The warm-up exercises develop children’s handwriting skills.
-It helps pupils to improve their letter formation and pen grip, while developing their fine and gross motor skills.
+It helps learners to improve their letter formation and pen grip, while developing their fine and gross motor skills.
 The exercises are simple enough for young children to follow, yet challenging enough to keep older children engaged.

 Letter-join staff support